noise-lab/dns-measurement/README.md

 A pre-compiled Docker image that can be used to collect HARs is available [here](https://www.dropbox.com/s/ibnl20duge85fy3/har-firefox-67.0-stable-image.tar.gz?dl=0).
 Simply run `docker load < har-firefox-67.0-stable.image.tar.gz` to load the image into Docker.
+Run `sudo docker images` to confirm that the image loaded is named "har:firefox-67.0-stable".

+## Modifying our code

+If you wish to perform measurements with different resolvers, then you need to modify src/measure/wrapper.py.
+The "Resolvers" class at the top of the file contains an enum for resolver names, IP addresses, and DoH URIs.
+We note that "default" refers to your local resolver listed in /etc/resolv.conf; you do not need to modify this entry.
+If you wish to add new resolvers, simply add new entries to this class.

+We note that if you do wish to add resolvers that support DoT, then you will also need to add a new configuration file for Stubby that lists this resolver.
+We use [Stubby](https://github.com/getdnsapi/stubby) to load web pages with DoT.
+See the example configuration files for Cloudflare, Google, and Quad9's resolvers listed in src/docker.

+Once you've created new Stubby configuration files, you will need to add them to the Dockerfile and compile a new Docker image.
+See src/docker/Dockerfile for examples of how we add the Stubby configuration files to a new Docker image.

-If you wish to modify our code and compile your own Docker image, make sure you change the image name referenced in src/measure/wrapper.py.
+If you modify our code and compile a new Docker image with a different name, make sure you change the image name referenced in src/measure/wrapper.py.
 The function `measure_and_collect_har()` in particular needs the correct image name.